You are viewing the PATIENT website

 What is an X-ray?

-An X-ray is a medical imaging technique that uses electromagnetic radiation to create images of the inside of the body.
 In this procedure, a small amount of ionizing radiation is directed through the body, and the resulting X-ray images capture the varying levels of absorption of the radiation by different tissues.

 X-ray images are particularly useful for visualising bones and can help diagnose fractures, infections, tumors, and other conditions affecting the skeletal system.
 Additionally, X-rays can be used to examine the lungs and detect conditions such as pneumonia or lung cancer.
 In dental care, X-rays are commonly used to visualise teeth and jaw structures.